-Tuk-tuks in Thailand have a bad reputation and with very good reason.
-Tuk-tuks in Bangkok is considered a must-do but tuk-tuks in Thailand are generally dirty, noisy, and unstable, which makes them unsafe.
+Tuk-tuks in Thailand have a bad reputation and with very good reasons.
+Tuk-tuks in Bangkok are considered a must-do but tuk-tuks in Thailand are generally dirty, noisy, and unstable, which makes them unsafe.
 As well as that the drivers will try and upsell tours and drugs.

 Avoid drugs in Thailand but in particular, it is well known that the tuk-tuk drivers work with the police and you will open yourself to entrapment.
 If they offer to take you on tour, decline it as they will take you to visit a jeweler or tailor’s shop.
 To be ripped off.
 If you say no the price will increase a lot.